SAFE MAINTENANCE PRACTICE- WORKING IN CONFINED SPACES

 This shall be used for hoisting the wearer in a

-The hoisting straps are so arranged that the hoisting ring has a free movement and in the event of the user being hauled out he keeps his position vertical and his head does not obstruct the straps and the user should not suffer inconvenience, discomfort or injury.
+The hoisting straps are so arranged that the hoisting ring has free movement and in the event of the user being hauled out he keeps his position vertical and his head does not obstruct the straps and the user should not suffer inconvenience, discomfort, or injury.

 Provision for leg

-IF YOU LIKE THIS ARTICLE (CONFINED SPACE HAZARDS AND SAFETY) PLEASE SHARE TO YOUR SAFETY-PROFESSIONAL FRIENDS.
+IF YOU LIKE THIS ARTICLE (CONFINED SPACE HAZARDS AND SAFETY) PLEASE SHARE IT WITH YOUR SAFETY-PROFESSIONAL FRIENDS.